Geography of Albania: Borders

 A total surface area of 28.748 square kilometres (11,100 sq mi), the country is located in the southeastern part of the Adriatic and the northeastern part of the Ionian Sea, both located within the Mediterranean Sea.
 It has a length of borders of about 1094 km, 657 km of which are taken by terrestrial borders, 316 km of shore borders, 48 km river borders and 73 km of lake borders.
 Inland water surface is 1350 km², composed by natural lakes 325 km², coastal lagoons 130 km², artificial lakes 174 km² and rivers 721 km.

-The countries of Montenegro (173 km) and Kosovo (114 km) border the country in the north and northeast, respectively.
+The countries of Montenegro (173 km) and the disputed territory of Kosovo (114 km) border the country in the north and northeast, respectively, though Serbia claims the border but has not exercised its jurisdiction since 1999.
 A significant portion of this border connects high points and follows mountain ridges through the largely inaccessible Albanian Alps.
 The eastern border is shared with North Macedonia, which stretches 151 km.
 This border is located at the tripoint between Albania, Kosovo, and North Macedonia passing through the Sharr and Korab Mountains and continues until it reaches Lake Ohrid and Lake Prespa.
 The southern and southeastern border with Greece is 282 km long.
 The border is located at the tripoint border between Albania, North Macedonia, and Greece running across the Large and Small Lake Prespa until it reaches the Ionian Sea at the Strait of Corfu.